 - Preheat oven to 350°F/180°C. Set aside two large baking sheets.

-- In a large mixing bowl: combine the peanut butter, sugar, egg, vanilla and coconut.
+- In a large mixing bowl: combine the peanut butter, sugar, egg, vanilla and coconut and baking soda.
 Mix until well combined.

 - Stir in the m&m's and chocolate chips.